Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 **<br>5.
 What are the different types of function?
 Explain each in detail with example.
 Explain the working of this in each type.**
 <br>
+<br>We use functions so that we need not re-write the same code again and again in the code.
+However to reference a declared value in itself we use 'this' keyword.The values pointed to by the 'this' keyword can change depending on the type of function and how they are called/involked.
 <br>Function Types:<br>
 <ol>
 <li>Anonymous function<br>